-Since returning from the USA in 2005, Alexander has been involved in many different areas of classical music in South Africa , and he currently holds a number of posts .
+After returning to South Africa from the USA in 2005, Alexander was involved in many different areas of classical music in South Africa , holding a variety of posts .

 In 2011, he was appointed Artistic Director and CEO of the Free State Symphony Orchestra as well as Conductor of the Free State Youth Symphony Orchestra.
-He has been Music Director of the Symphony Choir of Cape Town since 2005 and holds the positions of General Music Director of the Swakopmund Musikwoche in Namibia (since 2010) and Musical Advisor to the Namibian National Symphony Orchestra (since 2013).
+He was Music Director of the Symphony Choir of Cape Town between 2005 and 2021 and also held the positions of General Music Director of the Swakopmund Musikwoche in Namibia and Musical Advisor to the Namibian National Symphony Orchestra.

-He has been involved for many years with the University of Cape Town Orchestras , both before and after his time in the USA.
-He is currently the Music Director and Conductor of the University of Cape Town String Ensemble and Symphonic Band (2009 to present) , and is Resident Conductor of the University of Cape Town Symphony Orchestra (2006 to present).
+He was involved for many years with the University of Cape Town Orchestras , both before and after his initial time in the USA.
+He held positions of Music Director and Conductor of the University of Cape Town String Ensemble and Symphonic Band, and Resident Conductor of the University of Cape Town Symphony Orchestra.